econoalchemist/RoninDojo-Tanto/06_Conclusion.md

 # Conclusion
 Now you have seen how easy it is to connect and configure your own Bitcoin full node, how to install and configure a mobile Samourai Wallet, and how to connect them both to a desktop Whirlpool client.
 With this kind of setup you are able to bring the power of a ZeroLink CoinJoin implementation with you in your pocket while communicating back to your own node at home over Tor.
-You can also connect with peers to make collaborative transactions that preserve the anonymity gained in Whirlpool and break on-chain hueristics.
+You can also connect with peers to make collaborative transactions that preserve the anonymity gained in Whirlpool and break on-chain heuristics.

 Every Whirlpool transaction has 5 inputs and 5 equal-sized outputs.
 There is nothing about any particular output that makes it any more likely to belong to any particular input than any of the other outputs.